peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

 <b>Exceptions:</b>

  * System.OverflowException:
-This value is infinity or not-a-number, or the truncated integer is less than -2147483648 or greater than 2147483647.
+This value is infinity or not-a-number, or the number, once converted to an integer by discarding its fractional part, is less than -2147483648 or greater than 2147483647.

 <a id="ToInt32IfExact"></a>
 ### ToInt32IfExact